 - i.
-For PRODUCTS, the offeror must utilize the template in eOffer to submit proposed pricing.
-For SERVICES, the offeror must utilize the "Price Proposal Template for Services" and the "Price Proposal Text File Template for Services" to prepare its pricing proposal, and both completed templates must be uploaded to eOffer (these templates are provided as an attachment to all solicitations that include services).
-The proposed pricing structure for products and/or services must be consistent with the offeror's commercial practices.
+Submit proposed pricing using the attached Price Proposal Template.
+The Price Proposal Template MUST be submitted in Microsoft Office Excel format.
+The proposed pricing structure must be consistent with the offeror's commercial practices.
 Pricing must be clearly identified as based either on a "Commercial Price List" or a "Commercial Market Price," as defined in FAR 2.101 (see "Catalog Price" and "Market Prices" under the definition of "Commercial Item"). - ii.
-The offeror must propose a mechanism for future price adjustments, as detailed below: - (A) If proposed pricing is based on a commercial price list, submit a copy of the company's current, dated price list, catalog, or standard rate sheet (note that this must be an existing, standalone document, and not prepared for purposes of this solicitation).
+The offeror must propose a mechanism for future price adjustments, as detailed below $\,$ - (A) If pricing proposed in Price Proposal Template is based on a commercial price list, submit a copy of the company's current, dated price list, catalog, or standard rate sheet (note that this must be an existing, stand-alone document, and not prepared for purposes of this solicitation).
 Future price adjustments for pricing based on a commercial price list are subject to clause 552.216-70 Economic Price Adjustment FSS Multiple Award Schedule Contracts.